Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 It’s not too challenging to get 10,000 steps in one day, but to do it every day for months straight is hard.
 It takes commitment and creativity to keep your pedometer’s numbers in the five digits.

-I'll help you achieve this dream with some tips and tricks.
-First, you should ask, why would I want to take 10,000 steps a day in the first place?
+I’ll help you achieve this dream with some tips and tricks.
+First, you should ask yourself a very important question: Why do I want to get 10,000 steps in a day?

 Benefits of Walking